machtmu/machtmu.com/docs/SPRINT/sept-13-hotfire.md

 # SPRINT Hot Fire Test - September 13th and 14th, 2025

+On september 13th, we set up, hotfired then accidentally coldflowed in a single day.
+We didn't rent any cars, and our only expense was the propellant.
+The place we tested at is about an hour and a half from our school.
+We were very proud of our pace, however we didn't collect data for the hotfire, only the coldflow.
+The cause of failed igntion is unknown.
+We looked at the igniter and e-match and neither went off.

+The next day on sunday the 14th, we hotfired and collected data for it for the first time.

 ## Test Video

 <figure style="margin:2rem auto; display:flex; flex-direction:column; align-items:center; justify-content:center; width:100%; text-align:center;">